Oakland Athletics

 Team History[edit]

-The Oakland Athletics are the third incarnation of the American League franchise that started in 1900 as the Philadelphia Athletics before the AL had attained major league status.
+The Oakland Athletics were the third incarnation of the American League franchise that started in 1900 as the Philadelphia Athletics before the AL had attained major league status.
 After winning numerous titles in its first four decades, the franchise fell on hard times during the Great depression and never really recovered.
 They lost the battle with the Philadelphia Phillies for supremacy in the City of Brotherly Love and in 1954 relocated to Kansas City, MO.
 They never had a winning season during their stint as the Kansas City Athletics and their final few years were dominated by stories of where mercurial owner Charles O. Finley would move the team next, after antagonizing just about everyone in Missouri and Kansas in less than a decade.
 Their next destination was Oakland, CA, where they settled down in 1968.

 In Oakland, the Athletics, who were generally called the A's in their first few seasons, found a measure of stability as the Bay Area was growing fast, they had a new ballpark, the Oakland Coliseum, to call their own, and their rivals across the bay, the San Francisco Giants, were far from a model franchise.
 The Athletics quickly shed the losing image they had obtained in Kansas City by winning a first division title in 1971, and then by winning three consecutive World Series titles from 1972 to 1974.
 They were the coolest team in the majors at that time, wearing colorful uniforms that alternated the team's three primary colors - green, yellow and white - encouraging their players to wear mustaches and take on colorful nicknames, and sporting a number of genuine superstars in their rank such as Catfish Hunter, Vida Blue, Rollie Fingers and Reggie Jackson, and all-around stars like Sal Bando, Joe Rudi, Gene Tenace, Ken Holtzman and Bill North.
-They also did unusual things like always carrying one or two dedicated pinch-runners on the roster, and changing managers every couple of years - even while they were winning.
+They also did unusual things like always carrying one or two dedicated pinch-runners on the roster and changing managers every couple of years - even while they were winning.
 And if it had only been up to Finley, there would have been more innovation, as he was an early proponent of the designated hitter, wanted to introduce a pitch clock, and experimented with using colored baseballs before being stopped by the league.

 This heyday came to a crashing end when Finley's penurious ways came to the fore, as he refused to pay his star players what they were worth.
 He lost Hunter to free agency when he failed to pay a performance bonus that had been included in his contract, and then lost a slew of other players before the 1977 season because he refused to pay them properly.
 He tried to get around this by trading some players, including Reggie Jackson and Vida Blue, before their contracts expired, and by selling others, the latter move being blocked by Commissioner Bowie Kuhn.
 He almost moved the team to Denver, CO but was stopped by other AL owners, after which he sulked, running the team on a shoestring budget in 1979, causing a major embarrassment to MLB as attendance was almost non-existent and the team's broadcasting deal was with a low-powered college station that could barely be heard even in Oakland itself.